Créteil–L'Échat station: Access

-Station layout

 Platforms

-Créteil–L'Échat is an aboveground station and originally had a single island platform flanked by 2 tracks, with an unused siding towards the west side of the station.
-On 12 February 2021, an additional island platform was commissioned such that each direction (Balard and Créteil-Pointe du Lac) has their own platform in anticipation of heavier traffic once line 15 opens in late 2025.
+Créteil–L'Échat is an aboveground station and originally had a single island platform flanked by two tracks, with an unused siding towards the west side of the station.
+On 12 February 2021, an additional island platform was commissioned such that each direction (Balard and Créteil–Pointe du Lac) has their own platform in anticipation of heavier traffic once line 15 opens in late 2025.
+The existing metro station was modified with the creation of a corridor to reach the line 15 station which will be under the tracks of line 8.
+The existing entrance hall was refurbished to accommodate connecting flows.

+The seats are in the white Akiko style and the name of the station is inscribed in Parisine font on enamelled plaques.
+Until the end of 2020, before the renovation of the platforms, the name of the station was featured on backlit panels.

 Other connections

-Créteil–L'Échat is also served by lines 104, 172, 217, and 281 of the RATP bus network, by lines B, O1, and O2 bus of the Transdev STRAV network, by line 100 of the Transdev Lys network, and at night, by lines N32 and N35 of the Noctilien bus network.
+Créteil–L'Échat is also served by lines 172 and 281 of the RATP bus network, by lines B, O1, and O2 bus of the Transdev STRAV network, by line 100 of the Transdev Lys network, and at night, by lines N32 and N35 of the Noctilien bus network.